mitsuhiko/lucumr/2014/11/2/payments-in-the-future.rst

 that are related to human beings.
 For instance if a woman gets pregnant and stops working, those payments come of a pool of money that was allocated through these measures.
 Each child in Austria gets support payments from the state and so forth.
-There is a lot of things that are paid out of the pool of things you do not see normally.
+There are a lot of things that are paid out of the pool of things you do not see normally.
 From the amount that you get in the end, you also pay taxes.
 Those taxes are used for highways, kindergartens, schools, universities and lots of other things.